What is the difference between hiring an employee and hiring a business?

 2. Someone who only works for you

-3. Someone that will do everything you ask
+3. Someone who will do everything you ask

 Here's what a subcontractor IS: